ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ## The Chain of Liars and Theives

 Ethereum Classic was made the enemy of the people.
 And of course - it's existance proved that the Hard Fork was a load of baloney and that ETH has no long term value.
+But hold on a second...
+What happened to the The DAO on the ETC side?

 ### Free Money

 Fun times

-### White Had Group and their Not So Merry Men
+### Whitehat Group and their Not So Merry Men

-Remember the 70% of funds that were previously recovered?
-What happened to them?

-- Link to bitmex article here

-On the Etherum Classic side of the split, RHG
+In full resolution, this part of the saga is fairly complex but, is documented in detail in a [piece by BitMEX research](https://blog.bitmex.com/revisiting-the-dao/).
+The main takeaways are as follows.

+The Whitehat Group, who after sourcing help from the community and acquiring the Child DAO controller keys that enabled them to keep The DAO Hacker in a stalemate, presumably under the assumption that any activity on ETC would be legitimizing the unlegitimate, decided not give up the stalemate, effectively [handing over about 3.5 million ETC to The DAO Hacker](https://receipt.emerald.cash/balance/0x5e8f0e63e7614c47079a41ad4c37be7def06df5a) (now worth around $120 Million USD).

+Bity, a company with ties to Slock.it, helped out...

+Not only this, but after realizing that ETC actually had value, in what can only described as a highly questionable move, WHG attempted to dump massive amounts of ETC on the market to liquidate them for ETH.
+This attempt was mostly unsuccesful, as major exchanges Kraken and Poloniex froze these funds before they were able make any trades. instead created a withdrawal contract and allowed DAO Token Holders to get back their ETC. As of today, https://receipt.emerald.cash/balance/0x9f5304da62a5408416ea58a17a92611019bd5ce3

+By doing a Hard Fork and giving up on the Child DAO stalemate, The Hacker was able to get away with a significant amount of Ethereum Classic, value that would otherwise almost certainly have been able to be recovered and returned to DAO Token Holders.

 ## The Philosophical Fallout